MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-08.md

 * Learn how to enable eye-tracking for HoleLens 2
 * Learn how to use eye-tracking to trigger action

-## Ensuring the Eye Gaze Input capability is enabled
+## Ensuring Eye Gaze Input capability and adding Eye Gaze Data Provider

 In the Unity menu, select Mixed Reality Toolkit > Utilities > **Configure Unity Project** to open the **MRTK Project Configurator** window, then in the **UWP Capabilities** section, verify that **Enable Eye Gaze Input Capability** is greyed out: